qutip/qutip-tutorials/tutorials-v5/quantum-system/JCM_Tutorial.md

 ### Why Build a Quantum System Library?

-When working with quantum systems in QuTiP, researchers often find themselves writing repetitive code to construct Hamiltonians and operators.
-Consider the conventional approach to building a Jaynes-Cummings model, refer to the conventional construction [here](https://nbviewer.org/urls/qutip.org/qutip-tutorials/tutorials-v5/lectures/Lecture-1-Jaynes-Cumming-model.ipynb).
+When working with quantum systems in QuTiP, researchers frequently encounter the same challenge: writing repetitive boilerplate code to construct Hamiltonians and operators for well-known models.
+The conventional approach to building a Jaynes-Cummings system involves manually creating tensor products, carefully ordering operators, and handling dissipation - a process that's both time-consuming and error-prone.

+To illustrate this complexity, you can examine the traditional QuTiP construction approach in this [detailed tutorial](https://nbviewer.org/urls/qutip.org/qutip-tutorials/tutorials-v5/lectures/Lecture-1-Jaynes-Cumming-model.ipynb), which demonstrates the many steps required for a complete implementation.

+This repetitive workflow motivated us to develop a more efficient solution through standardized factory functions.

 ### Solution: Factory Functions